About the Program

 - Master of occupational therapy students at SMU are enrolled in an intensive human anatomy course with cadavers

 - The majority of program faculty continue to practice in the field, have diverse backgrounds, have numerous publications and have presented nationally and internationally

 - Samuel Merritt University is located in Oakland, California, close to San Francisco, Berkeley and the Wine Country of Napa and Sonoma

 - All students participate in three clinics that provide free OT services to individuals in the community

 - Clinicians and employers in the field consistently rate graduates of the Master of Occupational Therapy Program at Samuel Merritt University as outstanding contributors to their professional staff

-The total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers for 2009–2011 was 74 out of 94, which is a pass rate of 79% (of 94 test takers, 74 passed on the first attempt).
-During the three year period, the program had 102 graduates.
-For our most recent year, 2011, the pass rate for first time test takers was 92% (of 37 test takers, 34 passed on the first attempt).
+The total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination for 2014–2016 was 108 out of 108, which is a pass rate of 100%.
+During the three year period, the program had 108 graduates.
+For our most recent year, 2016, the pass rate was 100% (of 37 test takers, 37 passed).
 The total number of graduates for 2016 was 37.
 The website for all OT program pass rates is located at: https://secure.nbcot.org/data/schoolstats.aspx

-The postmark application deadline is November 1.
 Applications may be filed beginning two months prior to the application deadline, keeping in mind that it is to your advantage to include as many available grades as possible with the application for admission.
-For example, with the postmark deadline of November 1 for fall entry, you should wait to submit an application until your summer grades are available.
+For example, with the postmark deadline of October 1st for fall entry, you should wait to submit an application until your summer grades are available.
 After the deadline, applications may be accepted on a space available basis.
 Contact the Office of Admission for further information once the deadline has passed.